joshmarinacci/meowlang/blog4/blog4.md

 # Function Calls

-now let's add the ability to call functions.
+Now let's add the ability to call functions.
+Arguably function calls are the only thing required for a language to be a _real_ programming language.
+We could have implemented only function calls and built everything on top of that (like LISP), but most real world programming languages use all of the other language features we built before.
+With those in place we can now build function calls.

-a function call can take the place of any standard terminal expression (number, identifier, etc) so let's update Term to support FunCall.
-The FunCall itself is an identifier followed by arguments in parenthesis.
+A function call can take the place of any standard terminal expression (number, identifier, etc) so let's update `Term` to support `FunCall`.
+The `FunCall` itself is an identifier followed by its arguments in parenthesis.

 ```
     Term = Group | FunCall | Identifier | Number | String